cheltenham chamber of citizens

 https://dean.house.gov/contact/email

-Contact Phyllis Bayer, Assistant Secretary of the Navy, (Energy Installations and Environment) at 703-693-4530 and urge her to take action.
+Contact Meridith A. Berger, Assistant Secretary of the Navy, (Energy Installations and Environment) and urge her to take action.

 The U.S. military is largely responsible for the problems at the Willow Grove Air Base and the Naval Air Development Site in Warminster.
 They must remedy these and all other contributing sources.
 The Federal Government has the authority to mandate change and set policy.

 Advise them that local drinking water contains the chemicals PFOS and PFOA coming from the former U.S. Willow Grove Air Base in Horsham, PA, and other nearby military bases.
-Tell them that the military is doing much too little to remediate the problem, and insist that they take action to assure that the military immediately does everything possible to stop these chemicals from continuing to infiltrate into drinking water.
+Ask them what the military is doing to remediate the problem, and insist that they take action to assure that the military does everything possible to stop these chemicals from continuing to infiltrate into drinking water.